hmailserver/hmailserver/README.md

 This Repositority provides only Bugfixes for Security and Reliability Problems.

-The hMailServer Community Development Repository on the other Hand provides new Features and can be found here https://github.com/hMailServer-ComDevs
+For new Features and checkout the hMailServer Community Developer Repository: https://github.com/hMailServer-ComDevs

 hMailServer
 ===========